mauricioabreu/blog/content/posts/building-a-live-streaming-platform-II.md

 {{< figure src="/img/stream-settings.png" width="100%" >}}

 If you typed everything right, you won't be receiving error messages.
 You can also analyze your containers applications logs.

+Just like in the first time we used VLC to watch our stream at http://localhost:8080/live/foo.m3u8, we can use it again.
+This time you won't see a colored video with a tone in the background but your webcam's view from seconds ago - *it doesn't need to be now be live*.